makinacorpus/DbToolsBundle/docs/content/anonymization/command.md

 ### Prerequisites

-* You have 2 secured environments : *production* and *env2* (such as a preproduction) and you can securely copy files from one to another,
+* You have 2 secured environments : *production* and *another_env* (such as a preproduction) and you can securely copy files from one to another,
-* You can stop your service on preproduction,
+* You can stop your service on *another_env*,
 * Your anonymization is well configured, every sensitive data has been mapped to an anonymizer to erased/hashed/randomized it.

 ::: note
-Note that *env2* could be any environment, not even preproduction, all it needs is the CLI to work and a database, it doesn't even need to be a complete working env.
+Note that *another_env* could be any environment, not only preproduction, all it needs is the the Symfony Console to work and a database.
+It doesn't need to be a complete working env.
 :::

 ### Workflow

 1. Run `console db-tools:backup` on your production environment or choose an existing backup with `console db-tools:restore --list`,
-2. Securly download your backup file from your *production* to your *env2* environment,
+2. Securly download your backup file from your *production* to your *another_env* environment,
-3. Stop services on your preproduction to ensure no one is using it,
+3. Stop services on your *another_env* to ensure no one is using it,
 4. Run `console db-tools:anonymize path/to/your/production/backup` to generate
    a new backup cleaned from its sensitive data,
-5. Restart services on your preproduction,
+5. Restart services on your *another_env*,
-6. Download the anonymized backup to your local machine
+6. Download the anonymized backup from *another_env* to your local machine
 7. Restore the backup with `console db-tools:restore --filename path/to/your/anonymized/backup`

 ## Options